50 PRIVATE COMPANIES

 9. How do I get started?

-The Portal will be open from 1 October 2024 for new companies to register for the first time, or any company that is already registered but needs to change their registered user details.
-It is also open for all companies wishing to log in and browse data from last year or view this year’s new online form.
+The Portal will be open from 1 October 2025 for new companies to register for the first time, or any company that is already registered but needs to change their registered user details.
+It is also open for all companies wishing to log in and browse data from last year or view this year’s online form.

 The Portal will be open for submissions from:

-The Portal will close on Friday 29 November 2024
+The Portal will close on Friday 28 November 2025

 10. How do I use the Portal?